 - And so much more

-- Teen Leaders: Some 500 Teen Leaders annually work 6 hours a day in programs like: Press Corps, Teen Evaluators, Fashion Revue, and Welcome Booth.
+- Teen Leaders: Some 500 Teen Leaders annually work 6 hours a day in programs like: Press Corps, Teen Judging Assistants, and Welcome Booth

-- County Booth: Some Teens work specifically in their county booth, assisting evaluators in finding items in the booth, keep things tidy, answering questions, and in some cases providing hands-on activities.
+- County Booth: Some Teens work specifically in their county booth, assisting judges in finding items in the booth, keep things tidy, answering questions, and in some cases providing hands-on activities.